 Open-ended Projects

-It is endless work, and indeed a demanding path for teachers.
+It is endless work and indeed a demanding path for teachers.

-However, the primary motivation that urged parents and teacher to seek a better learning experience for the youth is still relevant today: to surpass social disadvantages and to raise a generation with a renewed sense of community and self-worth.
+However, the primary motivation that urged parents and teachers to seek a better learning experience for the youth is still relevant today: to surpass social disadvantages and to raise a generation with a renewed sense of community and self-worth.

-We often talk about the importance of providing kids with inspirational examples and role models, somewhat evading our responsibility to nurture their self-assurance and confidence from within, first and foremost by creating a safe, healthy, amiable environment in our schools.
+We often talk about the importance of providing kids with inspirational examples and role models, somewhat evading our responsibility to nurture their self-assurance and confidence from within, first and foremost, by creating a safe, healthy, amiable environment in our schools.

 What we have to do now is draw out the image of the child, draw the child out of the desperate situations that many children find themselves in.
 If we redeem the child from these difficult situations, we redeem ourselves.